DuHerb/medium-clone/README.md

 - Sub Magazine/ Category Components (some Medium categories have uniqe collection pages/sub home pages)
 - Clap System

+## Current State
+1. Front Page
+   - Top nav and hero section styling, complete.
+Center hero section (small-cards) is recieving articles from firestore.
+   - Main content compononent (left section of content below hero) is styled and html is written.
+   - Main content section currently displays data pulled from firebase.
+Output was used to test different ways of rendering observable data in html.
+   - TODO:
+     - Write function to query articles for left and right hero panels (large and medium cards)
+     - Build modules and link to categroy indexes via top navbar items
+     - Create query for FEATURED article link
+     - Complete FP-main-content.ts, firestore queries, and display articles on FP-main-content.html
+     - Build main content aside component
+2. Admin Dashboard
+   - Link is active
+   - Articles can be built and submitted to firestore database
+   - TODO:
+     - Style admin component
+     - Add edit-article functionality
+     - Add functionality to better control placement of articles in hero sections
+3. Article View Component
+   - No progress made

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.